glucolo/Speech.Hangfire/README.md

 ## How execute the examples
 The start project is a **ASP.NET web.api** with swagger documentation to test and call Hangfire funzionality.

-After starting the project, the browser will open on the swagger page, open another browser tab with same url and substitute "--swagger--" word with "--hangfire--" word
+After starting the project, the browser will open on the swagger page, open another browser tab with same url and substitute "*swagger*" word with "*hangfire*" word

 <details>